A root canal treatment involves drilling a hole into a decayed tooth and removing the soft centre, known as the dental pulp.

-There is a range of dental solutions used in restoring a damaged tooth and the particular treatment will depend on your case and the extent of the problem.
-But if your tooth has been severely damaged, a root canal is most likely to be your Innovative Dental dentist’s recommendation.
+While there is a range of dental solutions used in restoring a damaged tooth, the particular treatment will depend on your case as well as the extent of the issue.
+If your tooth has been severely damaged, a root canal is most likely to be your dentist’s recommendation.

 What Is A Root Canal Treatment?

 A root canal treatment involves drilling a hole into a decayed tooth and removing the soft centre, known as the dental pulp.
-The dental pulp is made up of connective tissue, nerves and blood supply, and extends into the roots of the tooth.
-The crown, or surface of the tooth that is used for chewing, may also be replaced if necessary.
+The dental pulp is made up of connective tissue, nerves, and blood supply, and extends into the roots of the tooth.

-It can take several appointments for the dentist to clean and shape the hole inside the tooth before placing a sterile filling inside.
-The dentist may also insert a small support into the root canals to strengthen the tooth.
-They may cap the tooth with an artificial crown if necessary.
+It can take several appointments for your dentist to clean and shape the hole inside the tooth before placing a sterile filling inside.
+They may also insert small support into the root canals to strengthen the tooth and cap the tooth with an artificial crown if necessary.

 What Are The Steps Of A Root Canal?

-- A small access hole is drilled through the affected tooth allowing access for treatment.
+- A small hole is drilled through the affected tooth allowing for precise access

-- Diseased and dead pulp tissue is removed from the tooth.
+- Diseased and dead tissue is removed from the tooth

-- The resulting canals are disinfected, shaped to allow them to receive root canal fillings and sealer, then cleaned and disinfected again.
+- The resulting canals are disinfected and shaped to allow them to receive fillings and sealer

-- A permanent restoration — a filling or a crown — is placed to protect the tooth.
+- A permanent restoration (a filling or a crown) is placed on the tooth

 When Is A Root Canal Treatment Needed?

 A root canal treatment is needed to save a badly infected or damaged tooth.
-When the dental pulp is damaged, bacteria can start to multiply inside the tooth.
-This can lead to an infection or abscess, which is a pocket of pus that forms at the end of the tooth’s root.
-Untreated, this can lead to loss of the tooth, and worse.
-Root canal solves these problems and saves the tooth.
+When the dental pulp is diseased, bacteria will start to multiply inside of the tooth.
+This can lead to an infection or abscess — which is a pocket of pus that forms at the end of the tooth’s root.
+If left untreated, this can lead to loss of the tooth or even more severe complications.

 What Symptoms Suggest I Need A Root Canal Treatment?

-In some cases there are no symptoms suggesting a tooth needs root canal therapy.
-However, common signs include:
+In some cases, there are no symptoms suggesting a tooth needs root canal therapy.
+However, common signs may include:

-- Sensitivity to hot or cold that continues after the source is removed
+- Sensitivity to hot or cold that continues after the stimulus is removed

 - Darkening of the tooth